 This combination of aspects may come at a price.
-As you are trying to live up to other people's expectations, you may feel the tension of wanting to sometimes go alone to go faster.
-Furthermore, in many settings where teamwork or collaboration is expected, you may feel that your personal efforts, gifts or skills may go unrecognized, or possibly even unappreciated.
+It is not always possible to live up to other people's expectations, not to mention our own, which often are even higher.
+Furthermore, in many settings where teamwork or collaboration is expected, it may be challenging to balance your individual performance with the collective contributions, and your personal efforts, gifts or skills may go unrecognized, or possibly even unappreciated.